By default, the

 url to a fixed value, you can switch off auto-detection.

 This is useful if you only serve your site on a single domain.
 All URLs will be generated based on the hard-coded base URL, no matter the environment.
+We recommend to use this variant for best possible security.

 You can also set relative URLs without a host: